roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Brian ****** byNonStopFunGuy© The bad news came immediately: Brian wasn't from the area.
+The bad news came immediately: Brian wasn't from the area.
 He drove up from the Shore, about four or five hours away -- more, with traffic -- to bring his family up for the week.
 They were staying here, at Mary and Mitchell's house, I guess Brian and Mitchell had been college buddies or something.
 The important point was that their trip was at its end.
 They were leaving the very next afternoon, because Brian's oldest son, a soon-to-be seventh grader, was starting football camp on Monday.

  I sensed my wife's instant reaction.
 She had been leaning against me, her little hand on the small of my back, creating the false impression that she was a doting little wife who never left her husband's side and thus wasn't a threat to any woman's man at the party.
 As she heard Brian describe himself, Kitty leaned againt me more, holding me more closely, as if I was holding her up from falling over.
 She was disappointed at the truth.